cephasteom/ZMod/README.md

 ## TODO
-* expose output bus through the class and provide connect() method.
-Without args, just to destination.
 * REmove typedocs.
 Parse REadme as JSON, inject into Vite and generate docs that way
 * signals synced to transport
 * `ZM.start()` starts the transport